Microsoft Word DOCX – export config usage

 The level/@prefixed attribute is ignored in this case.

 As of pso-docx version 0.6.2, the <prefix> element supports a @separator="[tab|space|none]" attribute.
-This defines the character between the prefix and the heading text (tab is the default) unless @select="false" in which case neither the prefix, or the separator are output.
+This defines the character between the prefix and the heading text (tab is the default) unless @select="false" in which case neither the prefix, or the separator, are output.

-The <keep-paragraph-with-next/> element can be used to keep this on the same line as the next content (also known as Style separator).
+The <keep-paragraph-with-next/> element can be used to keep this on the same line as the next content, known in Word as a 'Style separator'.

 The level/@prefixed attribute is ignored in this case.